aetizazsameer/wordsearch/README.md

 	- Updated variable names for clarity in source code
 	- Generalized end method and improved concision in source code
-	- Fixed error for tall but narrow word searches (y>x)
+	- Fixed error for word searches with greater heights than widths
-	- Fixed error for one-wide or one-tall word searches (x=1 or y=1)
+	- Fixed error for one-wide or one-tall word searches

 # wordsearch
 This program was adapted from another program I made in school.
 The original program could be used to determine whether